 ServiceControl Transport Adapter can operate in different consistency modes depending on the transport configuration on both sides.
 By default, the highest supported mode for the transport is used.

-mode or is explicitly configured to a lower mode, the transport adapter guarantees at-least-once message delivery.
-This means that the messages won't be lost during forwarding (with the exception of control messages, as described above) but duplicates may be introduced on any side.
+If at least one of the transports does not support the TransactionScope mode, or is explicitly configured to a lower mode, the transport adapter guarantees at-least-once message delivery.
+This means that messages won't be lost during forwarding (with the exception of control messages, as described above), but duplicates may be introduced on any side.

-Duplicates are not a problem for ServiceControl because its business logic is idempotent but the regular business endpoints need to either explicitly deal with duplicates or enable the Outbox feature.
+Duplicates are not an issue for ServiceControl because its business logic is idempotent.
+However, other business endpoints must either explicitly deal with duplicates or enable the outbox feature.